cs1302uga/cs1302-gallery/README.md

   project harder, especially since those topics have not been covered.

 * **No use of `JsonArray`, `JsonElement`, `JsonObject`, and `JsonParser`:**
-  You may not use the following classes provided by Gson:
+  You may not use or mention the following classes provided by Gson:

   * `com.google.gson.JsonArray`
   * `com.google.gson.JsonElement`